th7as/mdn-quick-search/README.md

 This extension contributes the following settings:

+* `mdnQuickSearch.searchQueryUrl`: URL for executing a search query at the MDN site (the search term is appended to the end of this URL).
 * `mdnQuickSearch.searchIndexUrl`: URL of the MDN search index json file.
 * `mdnQuickSearch.alwaysUseBuiltInSearchIndex`: If enabled then always uses the built-in search index, otherwise the newest search index is loaded from `mdnQuickSearch.searchIndexUrl` and the built-in one is used only in case of failure.